samply/bridgehead/README.md

 Note for Ubuntu: Please note that snap versions of Docker are not supported.

-Note for git and Docker: if you have a local proxy, you will need to adjust your setup appropriately, see [git proxy](https://gist.github.com/evantoli/f8c23a37eb3558ab8765) and [https://docs.docker.com/network/proxy/](docker proxy).
+Note for git and Docker: if you have a local proxy, you will need to adjust your setup appropriately, see [git proxy](https://gist.github.com/evantoli/f8c23a37eb3558ab8765) and [docker proxy](https://docs.docker.com/network/proxy/).

 ### Network